 Today we went to the beach, his favorite place, to the very spot where he died.
 We sat and prayed and said goodbye.
 As I stared at the ocean and looked into seemingly infinity, I thought about life and how we’re all connected beyond our physical death, for infinity, in all the people that we leave behind.

 I can’t believe that we won’t see our friend again but he lives on in all of us, in his friends, in his wife, in his boys.
-I know that God did not want this but I do believe that he will use it for good.
+My hope is that his story can help someone else.
 Perhaps someone who’s been wrestling their own thoughts will now seek professional help.
 Or someone will ask “How are you?” and really care about the answer.
-Maybe sharing this story will help someone who reads it.

-If you’re ever feeling so low (or so high) that you have thoughts of harming yourself, please call the National Suicide Prevention Lifeline: 1-800-273-TALK (8255) or simply walk into your local hospital emergency room.
+If you’re ever feeling so low (or so high) that you have thoughts of harming yourself, please call the National Suicide Prevention Lifeline: 988 or simply walk into your local hospital emergency room.
 And if you know someone who you suspect is feeling this way, there are some warning signs to look for and ways that you can help.
+Be well, my friends.

 P.S.
 You many also like to read these posts on wellness.